 This flash unit is packed with all the functions most photographers will need, along with wireless functionality

-The Nikon SB-700 is a mid-sized, mid-range unit that also makes the list.
+The No products found. is a mid-sized, mid-range unit that also makes the list.
 Yes, it’s not the cheapest flash out there, but it has all the features that most photographers need and then some.

 The SB-700 is designed to work with newer Nikon cameras which are compatible with Nikon’s Creative Lighting System (CLS).
 One of the nifty features is the built-in diffusion and filter detector, which communicates with newer cameras.
 This allows the camera to select the right white balance when you use the included tungsten and fluorescent filters.
 This is great for getting the correct white balance without needing to change any settings.